Big data in finance: from descriptive to prescriptive analytics

 “What we see happening today is not as new as you might think!”
 The Onguard Academy opened with these words from Joris Peeters, Chief Data Scientist & Strategic Consultant at Altares Dun & Bradstreet.
 He was referring to credit (risk) management.
 The importance of credit risk management (also known as receivables management) was recognised back in Ancient Greece.
 Some 2,300 years ago, the Greek philosopher Aristotle is reported to have said: “Creditors have no specific interest in their debtors, but only desire that they may be preserved, such that they may repay.”
 In other words, Aristotle recommended that creditors treat their debtors well because it increased the likelihood of payment.

 This is still the essence of 21st-century credit management.
 However, the way companies organise credit management has changed and this has to do with the times in which we live.
 New technology and computing power are the main changes.
-Today, computers and other devices are capable of highly efficient and more sophisticated data capture.
-They also have far greater storage capacity.
+Today, computers and other devices are capable of highly efficient and more sophisticated data capture, as well as having a far greater storage capacity.
 They capture and transmit millions of data units daily.
-Data is everywhere.
-It can be easily stored and fed into machine-learning algorithms.
-Ignoring data is no longer an option.
-And this also applies to the world of credit management.
+Data is everywhere; it can be easily stored and fed into machine-learning algorithms.
+Ignoring data is no longer an option, and this also applies to the world of credit management.
 We now have so much information about the individual debtor.
 It’s time we used this knowledge to improve their customer experience.

 From descriptive to prescriptive analytics